(Updated November 2022)

 MOBILE NETWORK: Pretty much fine throughout as far as I was aware.

-ENJOYMENT: 7/10 – there were a couple of sections that I really enjoyed, (arriving at the two large temples), the section of trail which took in both the waterfall and the potholes, but I don’t think this walk encompasses the best parts of the area.
+ENJOYMENT: There were a couple of sections that I really enjoyed, (arriving at the two large temples), the section of trail which took in both the waterfall and the potholes, but I don’t think this walk encompasses the best parts of the area.
 The excitement of Bijia ridge, (up a bit to the southeast), and the charm of Yinhe Cave, (south of where I ended up) were both more exciting walks.
-However, this is a very easy starter section of the TGH, and I may well revisit it as a half-day work-out walk.
+However, this is a very easy starter section of the TGH, and I may well revisit it as a half-day workout walk.
 I revised this up from 6/10 after a second visit, I went on a rainy day the second time and enjoyed it quite a lot despite the lack of natural paths.

 SOLO HIKE-ABILITY: No problem, the trails here are all well-surfaced, so the risk of falling is low.
-Also, it is a high traffic area, so you’re likely to see lots of people.
+Also, it is a high-traffic area, so you’re likely to see lots of people.

-OTHER: This is the section that you can do with the least amount of preparation, you’re walking in and out of some popular sights, so you can’t pack light and stock up as and when you need.
+OTHER: This is the section that you can do with the least amount of preparation, you’re walking in and out of some popular sights, so you can pack light and stock up as and when you need.

 TAIPEI GRAND HIKE PHOTO POSTS: 2 – ‘遊’ can be found close to the Zhinan Gondola Station and ‘趣’ is at the pavilion along the Camphor Trail.

 - National Chengchi University Bus Stop / 政治大學公車站

 - Green Light Platform (yóu character) / 綠光平台 (遊字)